-Please note you may still require an IELTS or OET to gain additional points on the Department of Immigration and Border Protection (DIBP) points test.
+Please note you may still require an IELTS or OET to gain additional points on the Department of Home Affairs (DIBP earlier) points test.
 Additionally Skills Assessing Authorities and Registration / Licensing bodies in South Australia have their own English / work experience requirements so people from exempt countries need to ensure they can meet those requirements prior to applying for state nomination.

 What the visa lets you do?

 This visa allows you and your family to:

 - Stay in Australia for up to four years.

 - Live, work and study in a specified regional area of Australia.

 - Travel in and out of Australia while the visa is valid.